Frequently Asked Questions

 3. How and when will I be notified if I am accepted?

-You will be notified as to the success of your application three weeks after the respective deadlines.
+You will be notified as to the success of your application three calendar weeks after the respective deadlines.
 For company funded applicants, WNU will email candidates directly about the status of their application.
 Individuals applying for IAEA funding will receive notification of WNU pre-selection if their application has been successful.
 The applications then get sent to the IAEA for internal review.
-Once the final list of candidates has been selected by the IAEA, the individuals are contacted directly and invited to apply for funding through their National Liaison Officer.
-See IAEA Funding for more detailed steps in the TC funding application process.
+Final selection will take place by IAEA and final selected candidates will be notified and invited to apply on INTOUCH+.
+Only nominations endorsed by competent national authorities will be considered.
+More information will be shared by the IAEA to final selected candidates.